Best non-toxic air fryers – we tested the top ceramic, stainless steel, and glass alternatives for reassurance in the kitchen

 Reasons to avoid

-First, let's talk design.
-It’s cute and compact (not much taller than my kettle), so it won’t hog counter space.
-But inside, there's a surprisingly spacious 5-quart basket that can handle up to 4 lbs of food.
-That's perfect for couples or small families, but if you have more mouths to feed, Ninja also makes an XL 6-quart version (which comes with Bake and Max Crisp functions).
+It’s compact (not much taller than my kettle), so it didn't hog counter space.
+Inside, there's a surprisingly spacious 5-quart basket that can handle up to 4 lbs of food.
+That's perfect for couples or small families, but if you have more mouths to feed, Ninja also makes an XL 6-quart version (which comes with extra Bake and Max Crisp functions).

 What we didn't like: Not much, to be honest.
 Sure, it doesn’t have any fancy features like grilling, steaming or baking modes.
 It's not super versatile like the other options on this list.
 But for everyday air frying, it’s an absolute steal.